Core Elements and Themes of Sweet Tree Arts:

-Community is explored through the arts in the following themes:
+Community is expanded through the arts with the following themes:

 All disciplines of creative arts are explored as an avenue to interdisciplinary thinking and learning: Visual Arts, Language Arts, Music, Drama, Storytelling and more.

-Lindsay Pinchbeck is the director of Sweet Tree Arts L3C and founder of Sweetland School, a Reggio Inspired Arts Integrated program in Hope, ME.
-She has been teaching in the arts and alternative education settings for the past 15 years.
+Lindsay Pinchbeck is the director of Sweet Tree Arts and founder of Sweetland School, a Reggio Inspired, Project Based elementary school program in Hope, ME.
+She has been teaching in the arts and alternative education settings for the past 17 years.
 Pinchbeck gained her Masters in Education through Lesley University's Creative Arts and Learning program and received her undergraduate degree in Art and Music from Colby College.
 Creatively she works as a print maker and photographer.
-Lindsay believes art can be shared by all ages and all abilities on many levels - we create as active participants, engage as observers and share experiences together that enrich our lives and build empathy when we explore the world through the Arts.
+Lindsay believes art can be shared by all ages and all abilities on many levels - we create as active participants, engage as observers and share experiences together enriching our lives and building empathy when we explore the world through the Arts.
 Lindsay is proud to be a member of the Maine Arts Leadership Initiative and a member of a glogal network of teachers through HundrED.org.
 She continues to share ideas locally, in Maine and globally around Creativity, Growth Mindset and learner centered experiences.